pathway27/bookr-mod-vita/README.md

 ## License

-Uses the same license as bookr, GNU GPLv2, see LICENSE.
+Uses the same license as bookr, GNU GPLv2+, see LICENSE.
-Original source at respective orphan directories of this repository.
+Original sources at respective orphan branches of this repository.